 Central Virginia Legal Aid Society depends upon many generous donors to do our important work.
 We could not advance the cause of justice for all without this critical financial backing.
 We are humbled and grateful for the support we receive annually from law firms, corporations, government entities, foundations, civic groups and other organizations that believe as we do that the lack of financial resources should not limit access to qualified legal advice and representation.

-Volunteering is important because it enables individuals to help others in a selfless way.
 We depend on volunteers to help expand our services and help us achieve our goals of providing free legal help to as many individuals and families as we can.
 Whether it’s a lawyer working pro bono on a case or dedicated volunteers to come to our office to answer phones, type correspondence, file documents, make copies and handle mail, these altruistic offerings are integral to our success.
 We could not do our work without our many dedicated supporters!
+If you are interested in volunteering your time and talents, please click the relevant link in the banner below to get started.

 FIRMS IN SERVICE—RICHMOND® is a collaborative effort of sixteen law firms and businesses that have committed to increasing the availability of pro bono legal services for the underserved in the Greater Richmond community.
 Each member firm commits to providing volunteer hours (2% of billable hours) and financial support for pro bono.
 Since 2007, the pro bono leadership of these firms have met regularly for the purposes of sharing information about their respective pro bono and community service programs and seeking ways in which, working together, they can enhance the availability of quality legal services to needy citizens in the Greater Richmond area.
 For more information about joining Firms In Service – Richmond, please contact Shane Harper at firstname.lastname@example.org.
 More information can be found on the Greater Richmond Bar Foundation site, https://grbf.org/fis/